 See this article for more info.

-Persistent storage is a persistent filesystem automatically mounted on every Experiment, Job, and Notebook and is ideal for storing data like images, datasets, model checkpoints, and more.
+/storage which is automatically mounted on every Experiment, Job, and Notebook and is ideal for storing data like images, datasets, model checkpoints, and more.
 Learn more here.

 Artifact storage is collected and made available after the Experiment or Job run in the CLI and web interface.
 You can download any files that your job has placed in the

 /artifacts directory from the CLI or UI.
 If you need to get result data from a job run out of Gradient, use the Artifacts directory.
 Learn more here.

 The Workspace storage is typically imported from the local directory in which you started your job.
 The contents of that directory are zipped up and uploaded to the container in which your job runs.
 The Workspace exists for the duration of the job run.
 If you need to push code up to Gradient and run it, using the Workspace storage is the way to do it.
 Learn more here.

 Gradient provides the ability to mount S3 compatible object storage buckets to an experiment at runtime.
 Learn more here.

 There are many features you will want to check out like outputting your models, the persistent data layer at

 /storage, graphing with Experiment Metrics, sharing underling Jobs with the Public Jobs feature, sourcing your code from private GitHub repositories, and opening ports.